ThunderStruct/ACM-Scoreboard/README.md

 There are 3 main components in the setup screen:

   1. **User handles** - can be inserted one at a time or using a `'\n'` separated file (carriage return `'%0D'` can also be used)
-  2. **Problem ID and name** - the contest ID + letter pair that identify a Codeforces problem and optionally its name.
+  2. **Problem ID and color** - the contest ID + letter pair that identify a Codeforces problem and optionally an associated color (set to `White` if not chosen).
 All problems' weights are 500 points by default, which can be changed by hovering over the inserted entry
   3. **Contest duration** - the contest's start and end times (GMT not local time!)

 The verify button in the setup screen cross-references the given handle names' solved problems with the given listed problems (for the contest creator's awareness - requires at least 1 handle and 1 problem)

+Once the setup is complete and the "START CONTEST" button is clicked, pre-contest preparations start.
+The preparations include:

+  1. **Fetching Missing Problem Names** - in case the contest was copied from a running one, all previously fetched problem names will be copied, resulting in less preparation time.
+In case of an error during problem-name retrieval, an input toast will be shown to prompt for problem removal or manual name insertion (empty strings are allowed)
+  2. **User Handles Validation** - the inserted user handles are recursively validated.
+All invalid user handles trigger a confirmation toast to remove or keep them

 ## Scoreboard